Lala5th/D1-Investigation_of_LEDs_and_Diodes/README.md

 - b2: Diode is 1N4148
 - b3: Diode is 1N4001

 Any datasets after this will bear the ID of the diode on them.
 The temperature is either RT (room temperature) or LN (Liquid nitrogen).
+The LED datasets are numbered according to their number in lab except for LED3 which is marked 4 in the lab